strangerstudios/basic-user-avatars/readme.txt

 1. Avatar upload field on the Edit User screen in the WordPress admin.

 == Changelog ==
+= 1.0.8 - 2024-01-23 =
+* ENHANCEMENT: Added filter 'basic_user_avatars_default_size' to allow changing the default size of the avatar.
+(Thanks @jarrydlong)
+* ENHANCEMENT: Improved functionality on how we load the text domain of the plugin for translations. (@ipokkel)
+* BUG FIX: Fixed a fatal issue when the option "Only allow users with file upload capabilities to upload local avatars (Authors and above)" wasn't set on new installations. (@JarrydLong)

 = 1.0.7 =
 * ENHANCEMENT: Made "Delete Local Avatar" checkbox text clickable for frontend.
 (Thanks @pinguluk )
 * BUG FIX: Fixed an issue where Avatars weren't saving correctly when changing an existing uploaded avatar.
 (Thanks @jarrydlong)